Tonivalle/DTC-DE-Course/docs/week_4/1-analytics-engineering-basics.md

 2. __Processing Area__
     * Transforms from raw data to data models.
     * Focused on efficiency and ensuring standards.
-    * Only accessible to people that know how people who transform the raw data.
+    * Only accessible to people who transform the raw data or use the data models with few transformations.

 3. __Presentation Area__
     * Final form of the data.